Rubans231/Chatconnect/README.md

 # ChatConnect - Basic Chatting App

 ChatConnect is a simple and interactive messaging application built using Jetpack Compose and Firebase.
-The app allows users to register, log in, and communicate in real-time with others.
+The app allows users to register, log in, and communicate in real-time.
 This project demonstrates core concepts of Android development, such as user authentication with Firebase, navigation, and modern UI with Jetpack Compose.

 # Screenshots